 For design options, all three have good options with different “flavors.”

-WordPress.com has a wide choice of click and go themes.
-Squarespace has a wide freedom and good designs with a smaller premium theme selection.
+WordPress.com has a wide choice of click-and-go themes.
+Squarespace has wide freedom and good designs with a smaller premium theme selection.

 Technical & Customization Features